Celliwig/Lenovo-Yoga-c630/install-helper/README.md

 Builds an initramfs image using kernel package '../linux-image-5.4.0-rc7.deb', loads modules i2c-qcom-geni, and usbhid on boot.

+An initramfs image is just a root filing system compressed into an easy format to unpack in to RAM.
+Whilst various tools exist to create initramfs images (e.g. initramfs-tools), makejail is used as there is greater flexability to create fuller and more capable images easily, as it was originally designed to create chroot environments using minimal configuration files.
+First makejail's configuration file is preprocessed to set the output directory correctly, and makejail is then run.
+Then the specified kernel image is unpacked into the makejail's output directory, and the extras directory is copied into that as well.
+Finally the modules file is updated with any modules the user selected, and the whole output directory is 'cpio'ed to create an initramfs image.
+That is then gzipped to compress it for efficiency.

 ### mkefiusb
 #### Options
 * -d <device path>